ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 ## Sceanrio D - High capacity point to point optical connection between plug and xPonder

-This scenario, shown in {{figure-topo5}} and extends network topologies {{figure-topo1}} to {{figure-topo3}} and covers a corner case, where one end of an optical service is terminated on a plug and the other end is terminated on a traditional xPonder (transponder or muxponder) with grey optics to a packet device.
+This scenario, shown in {{figure-topo5}} and extends network topologies {{figure-topo1}} to {{figure-topo3}} and covers a case, where one end of an optical service is terminated on a plug and the other end is terminated on a traditional xPonder (transponder or muxponder) with grey optics to a packet device.
 This scenario is encountered when one of the packet device does not support coherent plugables or as part of an optical regenerator device.

 ~~~
     Packet                                                             Packet